catalystneuro/dombeck-lab-to-nwb/src/dombeck_lab_to_nwb/azcorra2023/azcorra2023_notes.md

   H="AirPuff",
 )
 ```
-The separated fluorescence is saved to `"chRed405"` and `"chGreen405"` variables.
+Note:
+The data from the binned files "ChRed", "ChGreen" are added as raw fluorescence traces, and the data from
+"ChRed405", "ChGreen405" are added as 405 nm control traces.

 ### Processed recordings